-Lyft driver fatally shot; police seek public's help in murder investigation
+Suspect, 17, is in custody, charged in fatal shooting of Lyft driver

+ST. LOUIS — St. Louis Metro police have arrested 17-year-old Torian Wilson and charged him with first-degree murder Saturday in the death of Lyft driver Elijah Newman, 45.

-ST. LOUIS — A St. Peters man was shot and killed late Thursday in the Baden neighborhood, St. Louis Metro police reported.
-Police found Elijah Newman, 45, in his vehicle with a gunshot wound to his torso, and he later died at the scene, they reported.
+The St. Peters man was shot and killed late Thursday in the Baden neighborhood, SLMPD reported.
+Police found Newman in his vehicle with a gunshot wound to his torso, and he later died at the scene, they reported.

-Newman was a Lyft driver, and it's unknown whether he was dropping off or picking up a rider.
-Lyft said it has permanently removed the rider from the ride-sharing platform.
+Wilson, who lives in the 8500 block of Mora Lane, was also charged with armed criminal action, according to the charging document.

 Lyft released this statement: “We are heartbroken by this tragic incident and our hearts are with Elijah's family and friends during this incredibly difficult time.
 Safety is fundamental to Lyft and we stand ready to assist law enforcement with any investigation."